akarhin/akarhin.github.io/_projects/1_project.md

 - \( f_s \) is the shaft rotational frequency (in Hz)

 **Harmonics** of the GMF are integer multiples of the GMF.
-The presence of harmonics and their relative amplitudes can provide information about the severity and type of gear faults.
+The presence of harmonics and their relative amplitudes can provide information about the severity and type of gear faults present.
+Harmonics of the GMF are calculated with:

-**Formula:**
 $$
 \text{Harmonics} = m \times \text{GMF}
 $$